 Notes: (a) States are required to defray the costs of state-mandated benefits that are in excess of the EHB for QHPs.
 QHPs are a subset of the plans offered in the individual and small group markets.
-AB 767 only applies to small-group QHPs.

 (b) Estimated full cost of the mandated benefit without offsets for reduction in costs for related benefits that are EHBs.